-In my last job hunting post, we discussed surefire strategies in developing the perfect resume, cover letter, and interview presentation.
+In my last post, we discussed surefire strategies in developing the perfect resume, cover letter, and interview presentation.
 Now it’s time to delve deep into the actual job hunt.
 Looking for a new career these days can be exhausting.
 I remember hearing horror stories about needing to apply to 50 positions in order to hear back from 10…and most of those 10 are interview declinations!
 However, this process can be a lot less stressful with a bit of organization.
 In today’s post, we’ll go over those key strategies.
-And I promise they’re simple.
+And I promise, they’re simple.

 Identify your niche

 You want to do the same when identifying how to go about your job search.
 Identify your location, company types (think industry), and 5-10 keywords that would appear in the position.
-This does not include words like a manager, coordinator, assistant, etc. You want to use words that relate to your skills such as marketing, digital, counseling, etc.
+This does not include words like manager, coordinator, assistant, etc. You want to use words that relate to your skills such as marketing, digital, counseling, etc.

 Choose Your Search Engines

 Find just a handful of trustworthy job searching sites and create accounts with them, as well as signing up for email notifications.
 You will become inundated with tons of emails but these will do some of the heavy lifting for you.
 The key part is that you only use about 3-5 sites.
 I’ve found in my own research that many sites have the same listings and other not so reputable ones will spam your email with less desirable positions.
 I recommend using LinkedIn Premium (use the trial and then cancel), Glassdoor, and Indeed.
 There are also local listing sites.
 I used milwaukeejobs.com for my job search in Milwaukee, WI of course.

 Consistency is Key